 Who Uses Angular in 2021?
 12 Global Websites Built With Angular

-In this post, you’ll take a look at 12 cutting-edge companies that use Angular in their present-day web app development pipeline.
+In this post, you’ll take a look at twelve, cutting-edge companies that use Angular in their present-day web app development pipeline, listed as follows:

 Stay engaged and continue reading!